raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 ## Update a Customer

-This endpoint can be used to facilitate the following use cases: Update Customer information, upgrade an `unverified` Customer to a `verified` Customer, and update a verified Customer's information to `retry` verification.
+This endpoint can be used to facilitate the following use cases: Update Customer information, upgrade an `unverified` Customer to a `verified` Customer, `suspend` a Customer, and update a verified Customer's information to `retry` verification.

 <ol class="alerts">
     <li class="alert icon-alert-alert">This endpoint <a href="#authentication">requires</a> an OAuth access token with the `ManageCustomers` <a href="#oauth-scopes">scope</a>.</li>